gregnordin/python_setup_macbook/README.md

 Download installer `Miniconda3 MacOSX 64-bit pkg` from [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Double click on downloaded file and go through installation process.

 The miniconda python version is installed at `~/opt/miniconda3`.
-Close and open terminal window, or run `$ source ~/.bash_profile` to activate new miniconda python installation.
-This should put `~/opt/miniconda3/bin` at the beginning of the PATH variable (`$ echo $PATH` to check).
+The PATH has been modified in `~/.bash_profile` but still needs to be activated in any open terminal windows.
+Either close terminal window and open a new one, or run `$ source ~/.bash_profile` to update PATH so that the new miniconda python installation becomes the default.
+You can check by running `echo $PATH`, in which case `~/opt/miniconda3/bin` should be the first item.
 Now we get the following:

     (base)
     $ which python